xueyq21thu/RoboResample/README.md

 If you find our work useful, please consider citing:
 ```
 @article{bai2025rethinking,
-  title={Rethinking Latent Representations in Behavior Cloning: An Information Bottleneck Approach for Robot Manipulation},
+  title={Rethinking Latent Redundancy in Behavior Cloning: An Information Bottleneck Approach for Robot Manipulation},
   author={Bai, Shuanghao and Zhou, Wanqi and Ding, Pengxiang and Zhao, Wei and Wang, Donglin and Chen, Badong},
   journal={arXiv preprint arXiv:2502.02853},
   year={2025}